matteofiorini92/LittleFlowers-Spa/README.md

 The goal of this website is to showcase the spa, allowing customers to see what facilities are available, what treatments are offered and who is performing them.
 The owner of the spa wants to increase the visibility and online presence of his business in order to increment its revenue.

-- Case 1: As a spa customer, I want to see the different treatments offered, their prices, and send enquiries to the spa
+- User story 1: As a spa customer, I want to see the different treatments offered
+- User story 2: As a spa customer, I want to know each treatments duration and price in order to be able to plan my stay based on budget and time
+- User story 3: As a spa customer, I want to be able to contact the spa via phone or email to check availability and make reservations
-- Case 2: As a spa customer, I want to know who is going to do the treatment, what's their professional background and what they are specialised in.
+- User story 4: As a spa customer, I want to know who is going to do the treatment, what's their professional background and what they are specialised in.
+- User story 5: As a spa customer, I want to know what facilities the spa offers
+- User story 6: As a spa customer, I want to know where the spa is located in order to plan my stay
+- User story 7: As a spa customer, I want to be able to see feedbacks from previous coustomers and from the spa's social media accounts

 ### The Scope Plane